 We meet the 1st Monday of every month except holiday Mondays.
 Please join us and help keep this mountain treasure open for all of us and future generations.

 Your support will enable us to continue our clean up efforts, revitalize the area, and make improvements.
 Please consider volunteering and contributing to our cause with a donation.
 This is YOUR land.
 This is OUR land.
 Let's take care of it and give it some LOVE.

-Sign up to receive notifications of closures and events.
+Sign up to receive notifications of closures, events, and updates.

-Take US Hwy 285 South through Conifer.
-At traffic light in Pine Junction, turn left (South) on County Road 126.
-Go past NFSR 550 (Wellington Lake), then NFSR 528G is the next right at the bottom of the hill.
-Stop, read signs, and put on hearing & eye protection BEFORE entering.
+From the Denver metropolitan area take US HWY 285 South through Conifer to Pine Junction.
+At the traffic light in Pine Junction turn left (South) on County Road 126 (Pine Valley Road) and travel about 14 miles.
+After passing Redskin Creek Road (NFSR 550/Wellington Lake), Kelsey Creek NFSR 528G is the next right at the bottom of the hill.

 Friends of Kelsey Creek 528G a 501(c)(3) nonprofit

 Friends of Kelsey Creek 528G is headquartered in Morrison, Colorado